A Time to Pivot: Corporate Hackathons in a Pandemic

 Prioritizing innovation today is crucial to both surviving the crisis of the moment and unlocking post crisis growth.

 Companies that innovate to reinvent themselves now will do well (think of Netflix, Microsoft, and Disney) whereas those who refuse to adapt to the coming change will get left behind (Blockbuster, Toys”R”Us, and the like).
+A hackathon is the perfect solution and tool for companies not only looking to reinvent themselves but also for the one’s looking to improve their business methods without reinventing the wheel.

 But a virtual hackathon isn’t just moving your event to Zoom.
 It’s an entirely different beast, and you need to give consideration to each element to ensure that your participants have an exceptional experience and you get the business benefits you need.
 In this ebook we will share some of our key learnings from hosting virtual hackathons over the past ten years.

-As you consider your own virtual hackathon, download our Virtual Hackathon ebook, and feel free to reach out to us to see how we can help.
+As you consider your own virtual hackathon, download our Virtual Hackathon E-Book and feel free to reach out to us to see how we can help.
 Many hands make light work, and our team of innovation experts stands ready to help.